pyplan/pyplan-docs/Sphincs Documentation for Pyplan.md

-Guide to generate the Pyplan's Documentation site.
+# Guide to generate the Pyplan's Documentation site.

+##Specs

 The Documentation site is:

 > /pyplan-docs/docs